pryrt/Win32-Mechanize-NotepadPlusPlus/README.md

 Notepad++ plugin PythonScript, but I decided to automate the application from the outside, rather than from inside a Notepad++ plugin.
 But the intention is to have similar naming conventions and interface.

+# INSTALLATION

+To install this module, use your favorite CPAN client.

+For a manual install, type the following:

+    perl Makefile.PL
+    make
+    make test
+    make install

+(On Windows machines, you may need to use "dmake" or "gmake" instead of "make", depending on your setup.)

 # AUTHOR

 Peter C. Jones `<petercj AT cpan DOT org>`